BlvckOgre/Lakehouse-Flow-Building-Scalable-Pipelines-with-Databricks-DBT/README.md

 - **LakeFlow (DLT) declarative pipelines** for the Silver layer
 - **Managed volumes and schema separation** for Bronze, Silver, and Gold layers
 - **Path-driven, modularized ingestion logic**
+- **Dynamic Fact & Dimension pipelines** in Gold layer

 ### 🏗️ In Progress
-- Dimensional modeling (Star Schema)
+- dbt integration and version-controlled data modeling
-- Slowly Changing Dimensions (SCD Type 2)
-- Automated Fact Builders (fact table creation from dimensions)
-- Integration with **dbt** for Gold layer modeling and documentation
+- Documentation, testing, and lineage with dbt
+- Multi-threading optimization for large scale processing

 ---